Northern Iowa Panthers men's basketball

 The Northern Iowa Panthers men's basketball team represents the University of Northern Iowa located in Cedar Falls, Iowa.
 UNI is currently a member of the Missouri Valley Conference.
+The Panthers have appeared eight times in the NCAA Division I men's basketball tournament, most recently in 2016.

 Postseason results

-NCAA Division I Tournament
+NCAA Division I tournament

 Northern Iowa has made the NCAA tournament eight times.
 The Panthers have a record of 5–8.

-NCAA Division II Tournament
+NCAA Division II tournament

-NIT Tournament history
+NIT history

-Northern Iowa has made the NIT twice, with a record of 2-2.
+Northern Iowa has made the NIT three times, with a record of 2-3.